wjkristiansen/InCommand/readme.md

 foo.exe -l
 ```

-### Switch Parameters
+### Switch Options

-Switch parameters are boolean values considered to be 'on' when present in the parameters list.
+Switch options are boolean values considered to be 'on' when present in the options list.

 Example: